-Subtopic(s): Findings from Research Related to Population-Based TCOC Models Type of Source: Journal Article
+Subtopic(s): Findings from Research Related to Population-Based TCOC Models

 Objective: To evaluate the impact of Oregon's ACOs (Coordinated Care Organizations [CCOs]) on prenatal care utilization for reproductive-age Medicaid beneficiaries.

 Main Findings: CCO implementation was associated with a 13 percent increase in the odds of Medicaid-enrolled mothers receiving first trimester care.
 Non-Hispanic, white, and Asian women were more likely to receive initial prenatal care in the first trimester following the CCO intervention.
 Additionally, women located in urban settings were more likely to initiate prenatal care during the first trimester.